angeloglitchandria/angeloglitchandria.github.io/content/events/genoa/index.md

 ---
 title: "Andriano, A.M.
-2025. _The Aesthetics of Problem Solving in Videogames_.
+(2025).
+The Aesthetics of Problem Solving in Videogames.
 Conference Talk.
 Genoa University"

 date: "2025-11-10"